thesingleboard/pitemp/README.md

+#PITEMP
-This is a pi based temp sensor and alerting system.
-It has multiple temp and humidity sensors with an LCD output.
+A pi 3 based temperature, humidity and alerting system.
+It uses multiple dh11 sensors with an LCD output screen.